Dam Dewatering & Defishing Services NSW

 EMAIL: admin@ececology.com.au

-Dam dewatering and defishing are project ecology services that are required in the development of dams and water bodies.
+Dam dewatering and defishing services are project ecology services required for the development, maintenance and rehabilitation of dams and water bodies across NSW.
 They are essential to preserving the native flora, fauna, and biodiversity values of the land.
 Dam dewatering and defishing are needed in the following situations:

 • Maintenance and repairs, such as repairing gates, inspecting dam structures, or fixing leaks